The Makem Brothers: Break up

 In 2014, Rory Makem, the youngest son of Tommy Makem, started performing as a solo act, in addition to touring and recording with Makem and Spain.
-Donal Clancy, youngest son of Liam Clancy, released an album of songs, Songs of a Roving Blade, the first to feature him on vocals as a solo; previously he sang as part of a chorus with his father, Liam, and cousin, Robbie O'Connell, in the group, Clancy O'Connell & Clancy, while focusing on instrumentals.
+Donal Clancy, youngest son of Liam Clancy, released an album of songs, [Songs of a Roving Blade, the first to feature him on vocals as a solo; previously he sang as part of a chorus with his father, Liam, and cousin, Robbie O'Connell, in the group, Clancy O'Connell & Clancy, while focusing on instrumentals.
 Promoting his album, he began touring as a solo performer that year.

-In the summer 2016, Rory and Donal joined forces at the Milwaukee Irish Festival, performing sporadically for the remainder of the year.
-They featured as a duo on Joannie Madden's Folk and Irish Cruise that fall, billed as Makem and Clancy.
+In the summer of 2016, Rory and Donal joined forces at the Milwaukee Irish Festival, performing sporadically for the remainder of the year.
+They featured as a duo on Joannie Madden's Folk and Irish Cruise that fall, billed as "Makem and Clancy".
 They toured the American Irish Festival circuit in the summer of 2017, and occasionally tour together as of October 2019, as well as solo.

 Makem & Spain performed less than half a dozen concerts during 2017, and on March 5, 2018, they announced on their Facebook page that they were breaking up:

 "Hello all.
 We reluctantly announce that we will no longer be performing as a trio.
 Rory will be performing with Donal Clancy as well as a solo artist.
 Mickey will perform as a solo artist as well as with his brother Liam.
 We would like to thank everyone for the support that you have given us over the years and we hope that you will continue to enjoy, attend and support folk music.